Is there such a thing as ‘mild’ Narcissistic Personality Disorder?

 Mild Narcissistic Personality Disorder is a description that has some complexities.

-‘Mild’ narcissism on the other hand refers to people who score relatively highly on narcissistic traits however do not meet the criteria for NPD.
-While some people argue that NPD and mild narcissism are separate entities all together, others believe that narcissism can be thought of as on a spectrum, with lower levels what we might consider mild narcissism and higher levels which we would call NPD.
+Some people argue that NPD and mild narcissism are separate entities all together.
+However, others believe that narcissism can be thought of as a spectrum.
+The lower levels being what we might consider mild narcissism and higher levels which we would call NPD.

 Mild Narcissistic Personality Disorder

 People who we might consider to be mild narcissists may be seen as very confident, exaggerate their skills or abilities, or appear somewhat arrogant.
-While people with NPD will often experience significant personal and interpersonal issues, in large due to their preoccupation with themselves and how they are perceived by others, this is not necessarily true of people with mild narcissism.
+While people with NPD will often experience significant personal and interpersonal issues.
+This is largely due to their preoccupation with themselves and how they are perceived by others.
+Which is not necessarily true of people with mild narcissism.
 In fact, people with mild narcissism are often able to maintain a positive self-image even when they are faced with challenging circumstances.
 This positive self-image (even when sometimes unrealistic) seems to ward off high levels of neuroticism, depression, and overall psychological distress.

 Narcissistic Personality Disorder